Condé Nast Traveler shared the list of Lebanon’s 6 best beaches!

 For nature: Palm Islands Nature Reserve

-Palm Islands are three islands that are located 5.5 kilometers to the northwest of El Mina, Tripoli.
-This reserve is the home of the endangered loggerhead turtle and 156 species of birds.
+Palm Islands are three islands located 5.5 kilometers to the northwest of El Mina, Tripoli.
+This reserve is home to the endangered loggerhead turtle and 156 species of birds.

-It is also rich in historical and archaeological sites such as the remains of a Crusader church, baths from the 13th century, and an old salt evaporation pond.
+It is also rich in historical and archaeological sites, such as the remains of a Crusader church, baths from the 13th century, and an old salt evaporation pond.
+It is your destination if you are looking for abundant nature and peace by the sea.

 For chic beach clubs: Batroun